Dsupreme/file-uploader/README.md

 5. Bonus Features (Optional):

-  - Implement file preview for uploaded image files and icon for documents.
+    - Implemented file preview for uploaded image files and icon for documents.
-  - delete uploaded files from DB and blob storage.
+    - Delete uploaded files from DB and blob storage.

+## Assumptions

+Following cases have not been handled yet

+  - Uploading same file twice
+  - Different users uploading file with same name (as no Auth layer is implemented)
+  - As we are using local server for storing image files, code will only work in the current working directly